-All tenants have the right to live in a safe and decent place.
-You do not need a lease to have this right.
+All tenants with and without leases have the right to live in a safe and decent place.

-If your landlord knows about a dangerous or unhealthy problem in your apartment or building, and she does not fix it, she is breaking the law.
+If your landlord knows about a dangerous or unhealthy problem in your apartment or building, and they do not fix it, they are breaking the law.

 If something in your apartment needs repair, tell your landlord as soon as possible.

 - You find something after you move in that needs repair, or